Education of Looked After and Previously Looked After Children

 This chapter applies to all Looked After and Previously Looked After Children.
 It should be read in conjunction with the following government guidance documents:

 Guidance on Looked After Children with Special Educational Needs placed out-of-authority this guidance explains the respective roles of the home Authority and the Authority where the child lives when these are different.

 Keeping Children Safe in Education (All staff in a school or college should read Part One of the guidance)

 Data protection: a toolkit for schools

 This guidance draws attention to the link between data protection and child protection (although data protection is broader than just child protection) and notes that personal data can relate to pupils, staff, parents and potentially others.
 It makes clear that GDPR does not prevent, or limit, the sharing of information for the purposes of keeping children safe.

-Note that different provisions apply to children who acquire Looked After status as a result of a remand to local authority accommodation or Youth Detention Accommodation.
+Note: that different provisions apply to children who acquire Looked After status as a result of a remand to local authority accommodation or youth detention accommodation.
 In relation to those children, please see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure, Care Planning for Young People on Remand.